Amaran (2024 film): Controversies

 Members of a fringe political outfit, Tamilaga Makkal Jananayaga Katchi, protested in several cities across Tamil Nadu on 21 February 2024, alleging that the promotional teaser of the film portrayed Muslims in a "bad light", and demanded a stall on the film's release.
 A section of people criticised the film makers for not revealing Mukund's caste as Brahmin in the film.
 Rajkumar later stated that it was not shown deliberately as per the request of Mukund's parents.

-In the film, a sequence featured a mobile number that belonged to Vaaseegan.
+In the film, a sequence featured a mobile number that belonged to a student named Vaaseegan.
 Receiving many calls from the film's viewers, he flagged the issue to the makers of the film and the service provider Airtel India.
 Later, Vaaseegan sent a legal notice to the makers, demanding ₹1.1 crore in compensation.
 The makers of the film later apologised to him and masked the mobile number in the film.
 Kamal Haasan's decision to not invite media to the 100 day success meet was met with criticism from some netizens, who alleged that the media played an important role in the film's promotion and success.